Mandelbrojt/Mandelbrojt/README.md

 - 👋 Hi, I’m @Mandelbrojt.
-- 👀 I’m interested in Math & Science.
-- 🌱 I’m currently learning Data Science.
+- 💞️ I love learning about data science, web development, internet of things and entrepreneurship.
-- 💞️ I’m looking to collaborate on Fintech or Research.
+- 👀 I’m looking to collaborate on Fintech or Edtech.